 While planning, remember that you just graduated.
 Are there any bills that you need to pay off?
 Student loans?
 Car payments?
 Health insurance?
 All of these everyday obligations add up.
 You may not face these financial obligations before your trip, but keep in mind they are soon to come when you return home.

 In addition to plane tickets, you also have to consider accommodations, transportation, activities, and food.
 Especially food.
 Whether you plan to travel overseas or to visit a new city within your home country, keep in mind that you will be dining out nearly every meal, every day of your stay.
 With the exception of your hotel potentially having a complimentary breakfast in the mornings.

 If you’re interested in saving a few bucks here and there, consider staying at a place where you will have access to a kitchenette, or at least a fridge and microwave.
 This way you have the option of hitting a local grocery store and preparing meals within your room.
 Or, if you don’t mind eating the same thing twice, use the fridge to store your leftovers for another night’s meal.
 By the same token, keep discount sites in mind, from purchasing air fare to dinner plans to planning things to do in the city.

-Don’t forget to work unexpected expenses within your budget.
-Life tends to throw curveballs at us when we are least expecting.
+Don’t forget to work unexpected expenses into your budget.
+Life tends to throw curve balls at us when we are least expecting them.
 The easiest way to spoil a travel experience is to not be adequately prepared.
-Include an emergency fund within your budget to make sure you have the funds to handle any surprises.
+Include an emergency fund within your budget to make sure you have the cash to handle any surprises.
 If you are traveling outside of your home country, consider putting your emergency funds on a travel debit card to prevent you from overspending.